Consumer medicine information

 Your doctor will advise you if Hexaxim is to be given with another vaccine.

-How Hexaxim is given
+How is Hexaxim given

-Hexaxim is administered to your child by your doctor or nurse.
+• Hexaxim is administered to your child by your doctor or nurse

-Hexaxim is injected into the muscle in the upper part of your child's leg or upper arm.
+• Hexaxim is injected into the muscle in the upper part of your child's leg or upper arm

 First course of vaccination (primary vaccination)

-Your child will receive two injections given at an interval of at least eight weeks apart, or three injections given at an interval of at least four weeks apart.
-This vaccine should be used according to the local vaccination programme.
+• Your child will receive two injections given at an interval of at least eight weeks apart, or three injections given at an interval of at least four weeks apart.

 Additional injections (booster)

-After the first course of injections, your child may require a booster dose, in accordance with local recommendations.
-Your doctor will advise you if your child requires a booster dose.
+• After the first course of injections, your child may require a booster dose, in accordance with local recommendations.

-If you forget one dose of Hexaxim
+If you forget to use Hexaxim

 If your child misses a scheduled injection, it is important that you discuss with your doctor or nurse who will decide when to give the missed dose.